OVI / DUI Driver's License Reinstatement

 Additional requirements: Certain types of license suspensions have additional reinstatement requirements, such as taking a remedial driving course, obtaining an SR-22, and re-taking the driver’s license exam.
 Those requirements do not apply in the typical DUI/OVI case, but they may apply in some situations, such as not having insurance when you were charged with DUI/OVI, being convicted of O.V.U.A.C., or a DUI/OVI conviction that causes a 12-point suspension.

 Resources: If you have questions about reinstating your driver’s license, you may find answers at the Ohio B.M.V. website or by calling the Ohio B.M.V. at 614-752-7500.Lawyer For DUI / OVI Cases In Columbus And Central Ohio

-The Dominy Law Firm is focused on DUI / OVI defense and represents clients who are contesting DUI/OVI charges in Columbus and Central Ohio.
-For more information, please see the attorney profile and the firm overview.
-You can also read what clients say and review past case results.
-The firm limits the number of clients it represents in order to provide outstanding service to all clients.
-If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL or call 614-717-1177 to arrange a free consultation.
+The Dominy Law Firm is focused on DUI / OVI defense and represents clients who are contesting DUI / OVI charges in Columbus and Central Ohio.
+For more information, the firm overview.
+You can also read what our clients say and review past case results.
+Our firm limits the number of clients we represent in order to provide outstanding service to all of our clients.
+If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.